e2nIEE/pandapipes/doc/source/components/pipe/pipe_component.rst

 Note that in literature, Nikuradse is known as a model for turbulent flows.
 In pandapipes, the formula for the Nikuradse model is also applied for laminar flow.

-If Prandtl-Colebrook is selected, the friction factor is calculated iteratively according to
+If *Prandtl-Colebrook* (also known as Colebrook-White) is selected, the friction factor is calculated iteratively according to

 .. math::
    :nowrap: